Free Radical Design: Reformation and second closure

-In May 2021, Embracer Group announced during their 2020–2021 full-year report that Free Radical Design would be reformed as a subsidiary of Deep Silver with the intent of bringing "the much-loved TimeSplitters IP back to life".
+In May 2021, Embracer Group announced during its 2020–2021 full-year report that Free Radical Design would be reformed as a subsidiary of Deep Silver with the intent of bringing "the much-loved TimeSplitters IP back to life".
 Key original members of the original Free Radical Design were involved in the reformation including founders Steve Ellis and David Doak.
 Their studio was based in Nottingham.

 In November 2023, VGC reported that the company was set to be closed down on 11 December by the Embracer Group, which had been restructuring its company and subsidiaries for the last six months, unless a third-party buyer was found.
 Developers confirmed the closure on 11 December.